 Despite its dominance of the state’s population, Adelaide’s housing is relatively cheap – about half the average price of Sydney and two-thirds that of Melbourne.
 That helps support the growth of an economy that is currently and comfortably driven by government spending.
 The largest employment sector is health care and social assistance at 13%, followed by retail at 12%.
 Metro Adelaide is also home to a significant percentage of Australia’s defense industry and a major Royal Australian Air Force base.

 Adelaide’s Intelligent Community programs, however, focus on building a more innovative economy.
 It has partnered with a company called TPG to install Ten Gigabit Adelaide, a fiber-optic network offering 10 Gbps symmetrical capacity to businesses.
 The network was launched in March 2018 with the goal of running fiber down every street of the central business district and other business centers.
-By July 2019, it had connected more than 400 buildings and was on target to reach 1,000 within a year.
+By July 2019, it had connected more than 400 buildings and 200 businesses and was on target to reach 1,000 by mid-2020.
 City government estimates that Ten Gigabit Adelaide will deliver between A$16m and A$76m in economic benefit, lead to the creation of 2,500 new jobs in six years, and have a major positive impact on business attraction, retention and consumer spending.
 It will also provide the fundamental infrastructure needed to deliver future smart city projects for better traffic management, smart lighting and security video.

 The city has also retained its first Entrepreneur in Residence to guide aspiring entrepreneurs, company founders and business leaders in growing investment-ready start-ups.
 Kirk Drage returned to Adelaide after a decade working for Microsoft as Head of Entrepreneurship and Innovation.
 His multi-country Asian team recruited more than 8,000 startups during his tenure.
 He works from the Smart City Studio, founded in 2015 in partnership with Cisco, which declared Adelaide one of its Lighthouse Cities that same year.